Seating Considerations in Pressure Injury Prevention

 Use a combination of maneuvers, including:

-Rear tilt
+Rear tilt and recline

 Right and left side lean